HarryYoung2018/HarryYoung2018.github.io/index.md

 * biochem (edX)
 * sociology

-I don't give a SHIT about these stats.
+I don't ~~give a SHIT~~ care about these stats.
 But, if they help you get to know me 😋😜

 ## Aspirations 🎯